kevintab95/reactive-cow/README.md

 # reactive-cow
-Companion app for intro-to-react presentation
+Companion app for intro-to-react presentation.
+Type `help` to get started. :simple_smile:

 ## How to install
 1. Run `npm install` to install all dependencies.